Description

 This colourful linen velvet is an ususual and lustrous fabric, woven in the Netherlands and printed in Glasgow using reactive dyes, and sewn in Whitstable.
 The cushion pad is made in the UK.

-Companion prints include Carolina Tree of Life and Carolina Monarchs, featuring details from this larger scale design.
+Companion prints include Mercia Ribbons and Mercia Bees, featuring details from this larger scale design.

 The Madidi Hummingbirds design is a tribute to the incredible diversity of Andean hummingbirds, of which there are 140 different species.
 This design features Andean Hillstars, Great Sapphirewings, and Giant Hummingbirds.
 These super-heroic little birds can fly at speeds which, relative to body length, are greater than any other vertebrate, with wing-speeds of over 80 beats per second.
 They also serve as specific pollinators for many flowers such as those in the Puya genus.
 The bases of these bromeliads are important bear foods and many have beautiful turquoise flowers.
 They also have natural antifreeze and some of the longest flower spikes in the world such as Puya raymondi, known as Queen of the Andes, the spherical plant bases and spikes depicted in this design.
 This plant grows to 15m (50ft) tall with 30,000 individual flowers when it blooms, which is once every one hundred years!